gohugoio/hugo/content/getting-started/installing.md

 ### Less-technical Users

-1. Go to [Hugo Releases][releases]
+1. Go to the [Hugo Releases][releases] page.
-2. The latest release is at the top of the page.
+2. The latest release is announced on top.
 Scroll to the bottom of the release announcement to see the downloads.
-All downloads are `.zip` files in alphabetical order.
+They're all ZIP files.
-3. Download either the 32-bit or 64-bit Windows file depending on whether you are using 32-bit or 64-bit Windows.
-[You can find this information online][windowsarch].
+3. Find the Windows files near the bottom (they're in alphabetical order, so Windows is last) – download either the 32-bit or 64-bit file depending on whether you have 32-bit or 64-bit Windows.
+(If you don't know, [see here](https://esupport.trendmicro.com/en-us/home/pages/technical-support/1038680.aspx).)
-4. Move the `.zip` file into your `C:\Hugo\bin` folder.
+4. Move the ZIP file into your `C:\Hugo\bin` folder.
 5. Double-click on the ZIP file and extract its contents.
-Be sure to extract the contents into the same `C:\Hugo\bin` folder.
-Windows will do this by default unless you tell it to extract somewhere else.
+Be sure to extract the contents into the same `C:\Hugo\bin` folder – Windows will do this by default unless you tell it to extract somewhere else.
-6. You should now have three new files: hugo executable (e.g. `hugo_0.20_windows_amd64.exe`), `license.md`, and `readme.md`.
-You can delete the ZIP download now.
-7. Rename the hugo executable (`hugo_hugo-version_platform_arch.exe`) to `hugo.exe` for ease of use.
+6. You should now have three new files: hugo executable (e.g. `hugo_0.18_windows_amd64.exe`), `license.md`, and `readme.md`.
+(You can delete the ZIP download now.)
+Rename that hugo executable (`hugo_hugo-version_platform_arch.exe`) to `hugo.exe` for ease of use.

-7. Now add Hugo to your Windows PATH settings:
+Now you need to add Hugo to your Windows PATH settings:

 ##### For Windows 10 users: